 Nikki Myers has been teaching English at Gulf Breeze High School since 2006.
 She currently teaches English I Honors and AP Seminar.
 She is in charge of the new AP Capstone program at GBHS.
 She has a B.A. in English and History from Florida State University.
 She has been recognized by the state multiple times as a High Impact Teacher.
 Presently, Ms. Myers is working on earning her master’s degree in Educational Leadership from American College of Education.

 National Board Certified Teacher, AP, Honors & IB Math Instructor.
 After graduating from the University of West Florida with a degree in Mathematics, Shauna attended Florida State University where she earned a Masters degree in Statistics.
 Shauna is a National Board Certified Teacher.
 She has over 25 years of teaching experience.
-Shauna currently teaches Algebra 2, Statistics, and Calculus at Pensacola High School.
+Shauna is a former teacher at Pensacola High School teaching Algebra 2, Statistics, and Calculus.
+She is now the math coordinator for all of Escambia County.
 She has years of experience working with students in test prep for ACT, SAT, AP and IB exams.

 Amy Parker taught Advanced Placement United States History teacher at Gulf Breeze High School.
 She earned her bachelor’s degree in Interdisciplinary Social Sciences from The University of West Florida; the focus of her studies was political science, religious studies, and history with a minor in women’s studies.
 She also holds a master’s degree in American History and Government from Ashland University where she was awarded the Chairman’s Award for Outstanding Thesis.
 She has won multiple local, state, and national awards for innovation in the classroom and represents Florida as a James Madison Fellow.